 Also, please be advised.
 Use this method at your own risk.
 You are a responsible human, if you don’t feel comfortable doing this procedure find someone to help you – I am not responsible for any lost of data or corruption on your system.

 First stop the service.
-You can either do this using the preference pane if you have that installed if you don’t you should be well aware of doing in from the terminal.
+You can either do this using the preference pane if you have that installed if you don’t, your likely well aware of doing it from the terminal.
 Though this should work for most users.

 Skipping Access Tables